rodnaph/topp/README.md

-# Techniques of Prolog Programming Exercies
+# Techniques of Prolog Programming

-Exercies from the book.
+Exercises from the book.